-Medicare's Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program changes the amount Medicare pays for certain DMEPOS items.
-Under this program, suppliers submit bids to provide certain medical equipment and supplies to people with Medicare living in, or visiting, competitive bidding areas.
+Medicare's Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program changes the amount Medicare pays for certain DMEPOS.
+Under this program, suppliers submit bids to provide certain items and supplies to people with Medicare living in, or visiting, competitive bidding areas.
 Medicare uses these bids to set the amount it pays for each item.
 All suppliers are thoroughly screened to make sure they meet Medicare requirements (like eligibility and financial, quality, and accreditation standards) before they're awarded contracts.

-, the Competitive Bidding Program requires you to get competitive bidding items in competitive bidding areas from a contract supplier, unless an exception applies.
+Round 2021 of the Competitive Bidding Program began on January 1, 2021, and only includes off-the-shelf back and knee braces.
+If you have Original Medicare , the program requires you to get competitively bid off-the-shelf back and knee braces in competitive bidding areas from a contract supplier, unless an exception applies.

 What if I need a specific brand of an off-the-shelf back or knee brace?

 If you need a specific brand of an off-the-shelf back or knee brace to avoid an adverse medical outcome, your doctor must prescribe the specific brand in writing.
 Your doctor must also document in your medical record why this specific brand is needed to avoid an adverse medical outcome.
 In these situations, a contract supplier is required to do one of these:

 - Give you the exact brand of off-the-shelf back or knee brace your doctor prescribes for you.

 - Help you find another contract supplier that offers that brand of off-the-shelf back or knee brace.